 For Sewer the unit costs of service are developed by dividing the total annual costs by the total annual service units (EDUs).
+EDUs are defined based on assumed wastewater demand factors (detailed in Appendix A).

 Table 4-9 provides Marina Water's calculated component unit costs.